 The cache is the high-speed data storage memory.
 It is a temporary storage area that lies between the processor and the main memory(RAM) of a computer for faster data retrieval.
 It stores the copy of data/information frequently used.
 The information stored in the cache memory is the result of the previous computation of the main memory.
-The data stored in CPU cache need not be synchronized with the actual main memory content every time.
+The data stored in the CPU cache need not be synchronized with the actual main memory content every time.

-The memory hierarchy is an arrangement of various types of memories in the order response time.
+The memory hierarchy is an arrangement of various types of memories in the order of response time.
 The following diagram describes the memory hierarchy.
-As we move up in Memory hierarchy, the execution speed increases but the cost also increases.
-Example – CPU registers (at level 1) is the fastest processing unit but also very costly hence we can’t use all of them.
+As we move up in the Memory hierarchy, the execution speed increases but the cost also increases.
+For example – CPU registers (at level 1) is the fastest processing unit but also very costly hence we can’t use all of them.
 The secondary memory residing at Level 4 is the cheapest storage unit but their execution speed is very slow, so we also cannot use all of them.

 Hence we have to use the combination of these memories in such a way that we achieve good execution speed at a cheaper cost.

 - Registers (Level 1) – Registers are the type of data storage memory that is close to the CPU.
 Registers are the fastest storage unit in terms of speed(usually 1 clock cycle).
 Registers are generally measured by the number of bits they can hold, for example, an “8-bit register”, “32-bit register” or a “64-bit register” etc.

 - Cache (Level 2) – It is a faster storage unit (after registers) with faster access time to reduce the average cost of data access from the main memory.
 It stores copies of data that are frequently accessed by the main memory.
 Most of modern CPUs have multiple levels of CPU caches.

 - Main Memory (Level 3) – This is also known as Ram.
 It’s a volatile memory, hence once the power is gone it’s is empty.